Iamchuchu/OpenSW_termProject/README.md

 # Emotion Detection with OpenCV

-The code is a program that reads images from a webcam or video file, detects and visually displays emotions around your face by detecting faces and objects.
+This code is a program that reads images from a webcam or video file, detects and visually displays emotions around your face by detecting faces and objects.
 The code is written in Python's language, using different libraries and modules.

 Dana Kim, YeSeo Kim, and DongHoon No are in charge of code production, and SeongYun Chu manages GitHub